Digital Escape Room Puzzle Ideas

 The goal of an escape room game is to solve a series of tasks, clues, or puzzles to achieve different outcomes:

-2. Digital Escape: Solving puzzles digitally is a bit easier since it involves using computers or devices.
+- Digital Escape: In a digital escape room game solving puzzles digitally is a bit easier since it involves using computers or devices.

 Setting the Scene: